Multi-Datacenter Architectures on Confluent Platform

 Some applications require that certain events only be available within certain regions or networks, whereas other events can or must be available in separate regions or networks.

-In such applications, often a separate Confluent cluster will be used in each region or network, one cluster replicating to the other.
+In such applications, often a separate Confluent Platform cluster is used in each region or network, one cluster replicating to the other.

 Data Governance